 When you’re deciding how you’ll send your bridesmaids and groomsmen down the aisle, there are a few different options to choose from, with some more PC than others.
 Take a look at these options, then decide which one fits you best.

 This is the easiest option, as it avoids any and all hurt feelings.
 Line up your bridesmaids and groomsmen by height, with the shortest closest to the altar and the tallest the farthest away.
 As a bonus, this lineup is the most aesthetically pleasing, so if you’re worried about how it will look in photos, this one is for you.

 The exceptions to height order are your maid of honor and best man, who should stand directly next to each of you, no matter how tall they are.

 By How Close You Are

 Tread lightly with this one.
-Of course you’ll start with your maid of honor, followed by your sister or sister-in-law, and then from there it varies.
+Of course, you’ll start with your maid of honor, followed by your sister or sister-in-law, and then from there, it tends to vary.
 You may have your best friend, followed by your cousin and then another close friend, or you may swap the order around.
 Just be careful, as the person standing on the end may feel slighted.

 By How Long You’ve Known One Another

 Based on pure facts (since the date you met can’t be negotiated), this is another option that will prevent feelings from getting hurt.
 Figure out how long you’ve known each ‘maid or groomsman, then line them up from the longest to shortest friendship, with the newest friends on the outer edge of the arrangement.

 Again, this could either be really diplomatic or a little touchy.
 In this instance, you’d put the oldest bridesmaid or groomsman closest to you, with the youngest on the outer edge.